Here at Returnalyze, we like to think a lot about returns data, and how beneficial the analysis is for business.

 To ensure your customer's first purchase is successful, you should provide an abundance of information upfront.
 Details such as sizing notes, product details, customer reviews, and a clear return policy, are all important aspects of that first purchase.

 Also, you can be a proactive retailer when it comes to the inevitable returns you'll be dealing with, by offering a frictionless returns process.
 Making the process easy for your customer can help you gain repeat business with first-time customers, who may have shopped elsewhere the next time.

-Fit and sizing issues remain the leading cause of customer returns, with over 50% of all retail returns being driven by this metric.
+Fit and sizing issues remain the leading cause of customer returns, with nearly 50% of all retail returns being driven by this metric.
 Luckily, these unwanted returns can be avoided, and business outcomes changed.